jackyho522/katacoda-scenarios/new-scenario-template/step3.md

 - Enable reviews

-The above information can be added by csv file.
+The above information can be added by a csv file.
 The sample csv file can be downloaded from woocommerce github.
 You can select fields from your CSV file to map against products fields. https://github.com/woocommerce/woocommerce/blob/master/sample-data/sample_products.csv